gargarchit/Dog_Identification_App/README.md

->This app is deployed at Heroku [Identify your dog here](https://dog-identification.herokuapp.com/)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.